 The Risk Management Function is headed by the CRO (PCF-14).
-The CRO is supported by three additional team members and by the AGL Risk Management Function, who prepare the Solvency II risk capital calculations on our behalf, in line with our Outsourcing Policy.
+The CRO is supported by a team of experienced professionals and by the AGL Risk Management Function, who prepare the Solvency II risk capital calculations on our behalf, in line with our Outsourcing Policy.